Buying travel money on the high street

 However, foreign exchange is not a regulated service so there is no protection for your money if the online currency provider goes bust, meaning you might not get your money back.
 This can affect holidaymakers and also business travellers.

 Not all bureaux de change will use the same money exchange rates or charging structures.
 Some impose a fee when you buy foreign currency, while others don’t – so you must consider the total cost of changing your cash before handing it over.

 This is simpler than it sounds; just ask exactly how much foreign currency you will get from each outlet in return for the pounds sterling you are seeking to exchange.

 It’s worth comparing the deals on offer from several companies before changing your money, and you may also want to steer clear of high street banks.
 Which? research shows banks typically fail to offer the best exchange rates and may only offer currency exchange services to existing customers.

 4. Get more for your money: haggle over the exchange rate

 Some bureaux de change will tweak the exchange rates they offer if you’re confident enough to haggle, and may agree to match the deals on offer from competitors.

-5. Pay for foreign currency with cash
+5. Pay for foreign currency with cash or a debit card

 Be safe when carrying foreign currency